 For a spicy kick, we like to add diced fresh jalapeño!

-You could also top with a little shredded cheddar or pepper jack cheese for a more update taco feel.
+You could also top with a little shredded sharp cheddar or pepper jack cheese for a more up-to-date taco feel.

-Some people like to use crushed Nacho Doritos chips instead of Fritos.
+Some people like to use crushed Nacho Doritos chips instead of Fritos for a Dorito Taco Salad.

 Prep the taco meat.
-Brown ground beef or turkey on the stove top over medium to medium high heat.
+Brown ground beef or turkey on the stove top in a large skillet over medium heat.
 Add taco seasoning (following instructions on the seasoning envelope).
-Set aside to cool to room temperature while preparing the rest of the salad.
+Set aside to cool to room temperature while preparing the rest of the ingredients.

 Get the beans ready.
-Rinse and drain the Ranch Style pinto beans.
+Rinse and drain the beans.

 Prep the rest of the ingredients.
-Toss together lettuces and cabbage in an extra large bowl.
+Toss together the 2 lettuces + cabbage in an extra large bowl.
 Add carrots, green onions, tomatoes and beans.
 Toss lightly to avoid mashing the beans.

 Add the taco goodness.
 Gently fold in the ground beef and Fritos.

-Drizzle the dressing.
-Add dressing.
+Drizzle and serve.
+Add the dressing.
 Toss lightly one final time.
-Serve immediately.
+Serve immediately in your mixing bowl or transfer to a large salad bowl.

 Tips For The Freshest, Crispest Salad